Author's Guidelines

 Editorial Policy

-Authors must prepare their manuscripts in accordance with the Instructions for Authors of the journal.
+Authors must prepare their manuscripts following the Instructions for Authors of the journal.
 Manuscripts that do not follow the format and style of the journal may be returned to the authors for revision or rejected.
 The Journal reserves the right to make any further formal changes and language corrections necessary in a manuscript accepted for publication.
 Manuscripts are accepted with the understanding that the authors have not violated the ethics of research and publishing during the conduct of the experiment and writing of the manuscript.

 General Requirements